About the course

 In the third term, you will take an option module that enables you to explore in depth a particular public policy topic of your choice, selected from the wide range of option modules that are offered each year to students on the Blavatnik School's Master of Public Policy.
 Some of these options are taught by the School’s faculty, but more than half are taught by world leading academic experts from other departments in Oxford or expert practitioners.

-Finally, you will research and write a 10,000-word thesis on an applied public policy topic of your choice.
-You will also produce an accompanying 1,500-word policy brief that distils insights from the research for decision-makers in government.
+Finally, you will write a thesis and produce an accompanying policy brief that distils insights from the research for decision-makers in government.
 The thesis will be supervised by a member of the Blavatnik School faculty or an academic working in a policy-focused research group or centre elsewhere in Oxford.
-In addition to the academic supervisor, you will also be assigned a policy mentor from a public policy organisation to provide advice and feedback on the research from a practitioner perspective.
+In addition to the academic supervisor, you will also be assigned a policy advisor from a public policy organisation to provide advice and feedback on the research from a practitioner perspective.

 Public Policy 1+1 programme